misita-code/phase-0-pac-1-intro/README.md

 A unit of "ideas" is an _expression_.
 When a listener hears an _expression_ they interpret the words and symbols and sounds in the _expression_ into a _meaning_.
-We call the work they're doing their _evaluation_.
+We call the work they're doing _evaluation_.
 The result of _evaluation_ for a human is "understanding."
 Computers show their understanding by returning the result of that evaluation.
 That value is called a _return_ value.